mateuadsuara/car-pooling-challenge/README.md

 | same seats   | 10^3     | 10^4     | 10^5     | 10^6     |
 |--------------|----------|----------|----------|----------|
 | load cars    | 0.000275 | 0.002586 | 0.027652 | 0.321103 |

+CAVEAT: these measurements do not include the API parsing the cars JSON into a Hash id => seats

 | groups random people | 10^3     | 10^4     | 10^5     | 10^6     |
 |----------------------|----------|----------|----------|----------|